 Also, the body can alter how you sound.
 For example, slouching or puffing out your chest will influence your voice due to how it physically changes your lung capacity.
 Rapid body movements will make you lose your breath.
 Wide open mouth will make you naturally sound more breathy while a closed mouth will make you sound mumbly, smiling will make you sound happier and etc. Facial expressions are especially important since they affect your vocal cavities and voice resonance.

 Rather than trying to learn the impression in a few long sessions, create a schedule and train daily.
 It is much better to repeat the impression daily for a shorter period of time, than trying to learn it in one long go.

 You can do it while driving a car to work or while in a shower.
-It is good to associate practising impressions with a daily task because it forces you to practise regularly.
+It is good to associate practicing impressions with a daily task because it forces you to practice regularly.

 You will want to give your brains the time to process the impression.
 It is a long process and so you shouldn’t expect quick results, give yourself at least a few weeks to learn and even more time to hone and master the impression.

 Record yourself when doing the impression, it’s vital to hear the feedback.
 Recording yourself will help to track whether you’re on the right track.
 Moreover, when we speak aloud to ourselves we don’t hear it the same as others do.
 We hear lower frequencies more, so what you hear is not the actual sound you make.

 Taking time to record yourself and playing it back will give you a more realistic representation of how you sound and you’ll be able to track the progress which gives motivation.